h5rcode/BlackBooks/README.md

 * Don't lose your books anymore by indicating their location.
 * Manage your loans: to whom and when?
 * Export your library as a Spreadsheet compatible text file.
+* Import or update books from a Spreadsheet compatible text file.

 ## Permissions